Human Respiratory System

-- When the process of respiration takes place in absence of oxygen then it is called as Anaerobic respiration.
+- When the process of respiration takes place in the absence of oxygen then it is called Anaerobic respiration.

 - The last product of anaerobic respiration is pyruvic acid.

-- During the process energy of ATP of 4 molecules are generated in which energy of ATP of two molecules is utilised in completing the process and the rest of the energy of 2 molecules is utilised.
+- During the process energy of ATP of 4 molecules is generated in which the energy of ATP of two molecules is utilised in completing the process and the rest of the energy of 2 molecules is utilised.

-- The final product of anaerobic respiration in animal tissue like skeletal muscle cell is lactic acid.
+- The final product of anaerobic respiration in animal tissue like skeletal muscle cells is lactic acid.

-- Lactic acid causes the pain in muscles if we do excess exercise.
+- Lactic acid causes pain in muscles if we do excess exercise.